 - How does the U.S. benefit from supporting Israel?

 The U.S. was not an unconditional supporter of Israel right after the founding of Israel in 1948.
 At that time, the most active supporters of Israel were U.S. Zionist Jews, but not the U.S. government.
 The U.S. started strongly supporting Israel much later, starting in the 1980s.
 (Cambridge Core, 2018).
-99% of the U.S. historical military assistance to Israel was granted only after Israel proved that it was militarily significantly stronger that its neighbours, after the 1967 war between Israel and its neighbours, Egypt, Jordan and Syria.
-From then on, U.S. military aid increased significantly alongside the wars fought and won by Israel against their neighbours during the 1960s and 1970s (Foreign Policy In Focus, 2002).
+99% of the U.S. historical military assistance to Israel was granted only after Israel proved that it was militarily significantly stronger than its neighbors, after the 1967 war between Israel and its neighbors, Egypt, Jordan, and Syria.
+From then on, U.S. military aid increased significantly alongside the wars fought and won by Israel against their neighbors during the 1960s and 1970s (Foreign Policy In Focus, 2002).
 This way, Israel became the strongest and most efficient U.S. ally in keeping away the Soviet influence and penetration in the Middle East (Washington Institute, 2006).

-According to the Washington Institute (2006), supporting Israel has been a ‘low-cost way of keeping order in part of the Middle East’, without the need of stationing troops, as the U.S. did in Europe or South Korea, or engaging directly in conflict.
-Israel’s military superiority has not only resulted in peace agreements between Israel and its neighbours since 1973, but also in the neighbours entering the ‘American orbit’.
+According to the Washington Institute (2006), supporting Israel has been a ‘low-cost way of keeping order in part of the Middle East, without the need of stationing troops, as the U.S. did in Europe or South Korea, or engaging directly in conflict.
+Israel’s military superiority has not only resulted in peace agreements between Israel and its neighbors since 1973 but also in the neighbors entering the ‘American orbit’.

 Besides supporting the U.S. strategic interests in the region, intelligence sharing and collaboration plays an important role in strengthening the Israel-U.S. relations, since Israeli intelligence is considered as ‘unparalleled’ information and insight into middle Eastern affairs (Business Insider, 2017).

-- What is the role of the arms industry in the U.S. unconditional support to Israel?
+- What is the role of the arms industry in the U.S.’s unconditional support to Israel?

-The defense lobby in Washington spends over US$ 100 million per year in average (Cato Institute, 2018), and an amount that is much greater than that spent by the pro-Israel lobby (Mother Jones, 2006).
-Both government and the opposition support major arms deals, on the one hand because it looks supportive of U.S. national security and, on the other hand, because it’s good for American industry and jobs.
-All U.S. states are home to defense industry manufacturers and in many districts defense industry is the dominant economic actor.
-For Congresspeople, opposing arms deals and the defense industry in general can be seen as going against national industry and destroying jobs, risking not only loosing financial support but also votes.
+The defense lobby in Washington spends over US$ 100 million per year on average (Cato Institute, 2018), and an amount that is much greater than that spent by the pro-Israel lobby (Mother Jones, 2006).
+Both government and the opposition support major arms deals, on the one hand, because it looks supportive of U.S. national security and, on the other hand, because it’s good for American industry and jobs.
+All U.S. states are home to defense industry manufacturers and in many districts, the defense industry is the dominant economic actor.
+For Congresspeople, opposing arms deals and the defense industry, in general, can be seen as going against national industry and destroying jobs, risking not only losing financial support but also votes.
 For this reason, hardly anyone in Congress opposes the government’s arms sales agenda.
 (Cato Institute, 2018)

 Business Insider (18 February 2017), Here’s why the US and Israel are such close allies